KKlob/Tabletop-Golf/GolfMath.md

 This will be a working document on how the stats, clubs, swings, and distances are done.
 This will provide the basic structure for the math and code that follows.

+Some things to note:
+ - Each hex on a hole map represents 10 yards.
+Once on the green each hex represents 1ft.
+The math below conforms to this standard of rounding.

 ## Attributes
 Attributes determine the Golfer's strengths and weaknesses.
 Clarity and Simplicity in attributes is top-most priority as it will drive what clothes / clubs / shot modifiers / abilities a player will choose to get their Golfer ahead of the competition.
 A Golfer's game has been divided into 4 main swing attributes and a luck attribute (as luck is a functional component of the real game).
 Any golf club will have a base modifier for each attribute (X) that helps determine how a player's skill influences the shot (rounded to the nearest 0.5).
 Some clubs take advantage of a high-skill player while others offer more forgiveness for low-skilled players.
 Clothes will also add certain modifiers to a golfer's stats.